izzako/Data-Science-Project/ANN for Binary Classification/README.md

 I build a binary classification from scratch using Neural Network with one hidden layer, also known as Shallow Neural Network.
 This project use data from `sklearn.datasets` to get labeled data (0 or 1) with 2 features, and plot a decision boundary using the usual `matplotlib.pyplot`.

 For the achitecture itself, we will use 2 neuron (or nodes) on the input layer, 4 neuron on the hidden layer, and 1 neuron on the output layer.
-We also use sigmoid as our activation function.
+We also use sigmoid and hyperbolic tangent as our activation function.

 I also use various package such as: